 A few of the schools that receive Chamberlin Family Foundation funds include:

 Verde Elementary School, a district school in North Richmond, had a plan to build a leadership team to support its focus on growth and high achievement.
 The Chamberlin Family Foundation provided a grant to help support the addition of a talented Vice Principal who would help students and teachers excel.
 The Vice Principal, added in the 2016-17 school year, now offers foundational support, mentorship and coaching to all teachers at Verde Elementary.

 Chavez Elementary School

 The Chamberlin Family Foundation provided a $50,000 grant to Chavez Elementary School, a district school in Richmond, to implement the Principal’s vision for student writing and educator development.
-The teachers at Chavez Elementary need ongoing support to foster growth, and are thrilled to have a professional development opportunity.
+This grant allows teachers to collaborate meaningfully and work alongside experts to achieve dramatic gains in student literacy.

 Leadership Public Schools: Richmond

 Leadership Public Schools: Richmond, a free, open-enrollment charter high school, has high expectations for each student’s personal character and academic gains.
 The principal felt that the needs of English Language Learner students weren’t being met, and used a Foundation grant to close the gap.
 LPS: Richmond firmly believes that “better is possible,” and has a goal to send 100% of its students to and through college.